wrf/pdbcolor/README.md

 ![4zpr_w_id.png](https://github.com/wrf/pdbcolor/blob/master/examples/4zpr_w_id.png)

 ### Making a script instead of recoding the PDB ###
-Instead of directly recoding the PDB file, a PyMOL script can be generated to recolor the residues using the `-w` option.
+Instead of directly recoding the PDB file, a PyMOL script can be generated to recolor the residues using the `-w` option, where `-w` is the file name of the output script.

 `../pdb_site_identity.py -p 4zpr.pdb -s HIF1A_MOUSE ARNT_MOUSE -a hif_sim_npas.aln arnt_only.aln -w 4zpr_hif_arnt_color_by_id.pml`